 Go scuba diving off the coast of Nungwi

-This small and quiet area is home to Zanzibar diving centre, Spanish Dancer Divers, a 5 star PADI dive resort.
-Here I decided to dip my toe back into scuba diving after a year or two’s hiatus.
+This small and quiet area is home to a scuba diving Zanzibar centre, Spanish Dancer Divers.
+Here at this 5-star PADI Nungwi diving resort, I decided to dip my toe back into scuba diving after a year or two’s hiatus.

 We saw fluttering shoals of bright fish, stripy characters lingering among the anemone and amazing fish showing-off their big spiky displays.
-Here on Zanzibar, diving is well worth a look.
+Diving in Zanzibar is well worth a try.

 Enjoy blissful beaches at Paje

-Our next stop was a beach I’d heard a lot about – Paje.
-This is home to wide, white sandy beaches.
+Our next stop was a beach I’d heard a lot about, as it offers plenty of stuff to do in Zanzibar.
+Paje is home to wide, white and windy sandy beaches.
 Despite the many kitesurfers taking advantage of Paje’s ideal conditions, a short stroll will uncover beautiful beaches with hardly a soul on them.

 During the day, you can wander around the villages behind the tourist resorts to find the local shops and bargain for a handmade souvenir or two, or grab a table in one of the beachfront bars and restaurants.
 At night, the area is known for its parties.
 We went to one at Jambo bar and danced until the early hours.
 Don’t be surprised to see men wearing Maasai warrior robes hanging out at the parties too, as these parties are enjoyed by tourists and locals alike.